 Another New York native, Jay, who teaches online from Portugal, exemplifies the digital nomad lifestyle.
 He transitioned from teaching abroad in the classroom in locations like South Korea and Indonesia to teaching online from Europe, where he has settled.

 There are many reasons to become a digital nomad and no limit to where this career choice can take you as an English teacher.

 Why should you teach English online as a digital nomad?

 Online English teachers typically have the flexibility to set their own hours and workdays.
-This is especially helpful when traveling, or staying home with children!
-Many people will teach for one or more platforms at once so they can have a full-time schedule, but it will be entirely up to you if you have a part-time schedule or a full-time one.
+This is especially helpful when traveling or staying home with children!
+Many people will teach on one or more platforms at once so they can have a full-time schedule, but it will be entirely up to you if you have a part-time schedule or a full-time one.
 This also gives you more time to focus on those passion projects that seem impossible to get to with a regular 9-5.

 Work from anywhere

 You don’t need a lot of equipment or a dedicated office to teach English online as a digital nomad.
-You’ll mainly need a laptop, good lighting, and of course, a stable Internet connection.
+You’ll mainly need a laptop, good lighting, and, of course, a stable internet connection.

 Experience other cultures